 We believe that consistency in recruiting and professional development efforts is very important.

 We created an Attorney Advancement & Recruiting Committee (AARC), which is co-chaired by three partners who have spent several years working in the recruiting, professional development and evaluation processes related to associates.
-In addition, the committee consists of a partner from each office, the firm's Sr. Director of Recruiting and Development.
+In addition, the committee consists of a partner from each office and the firm's Chief Recruiting Officer.
 The committee is charged with hiring and retaining attorneys who will be successful at Taft on a long-term basis.
 The members not only conduct on campus and in house interviews, but also play a major role in the firm's summer program.
 In addition, these partners are responsible for overseeing the progression and evaluation of associates, which is done through open lines of communication and transparency about what is needed to be a successful attorney at Taft.

-The firm also has an Associate Advisory Group, which includes one or two associates from each office, the Sr. Director of Recruiting and Administration.
+The firm also has an Associate Advisory Group, which includes two associates from each office and the Chief Recruiting Officer.
 The group meets periodically to discuss issues, concerns and areas for improvement, and it works closely with the AARC.

 Taft is committed to the professional development of its attorneys and hopes to promote the best interests of the firm and its employees by: (1) coordinating efforts to integrate new attorneys into the firm, (2) providing the necessary tools to assist attorneys in the development of their practices, and (3) creating an atmosphere in which people can develop good relationships with others in the firm.
 We strive to accomplish these three goals by offering the following programs: